-The Chief Executive Officer (CEO) of South Ocean Holdings is Mr Andre Smith and our Independent Non-Executive Chairperson is Mr Henry Pon.
+The Chief Executive Officer (CEO) of South Ocean Holdings is Mr Andre Smith and our Chairperson is Mr Johannes van Rensburg.
+He took up this position on the resignation of the previous Chairperson, Mr Henry Pon, on 19 March 2025.

-Mr Smith may be contacted at: South Ocean Holdings Limited 16 Botha Street Alrode 1451 +27(0) 11 864 1606 andres@soew.co.za
+Mr Smith may be contacted at:

+South Ocean Holdings Limited 16 Botha Street Alrode 1451 +27(0) 11 864 1606 andres@soew.co.za

 We welcome feedback on this report and any suggestions for future reports.
-All comments and suggestions should please be addressed to Mr Smith
+All comments and suggestions should please be addressed to Mr Smith.